The North Carolina Audiology Association is the single audiology-only professional organization in the state.

 Need further evidence of the reach and impact of NCAA membership?

 In April, NCAA was critical in the passing of Executive Order 116, which enacted temporary rules relating to audiology assistants.
 The order carefully outlined the authorized tasks of an audiology assistant, including the supervised provision of telehealth services.
-NCAA will continue to work with lawmakers to make this temporary order a permanent one.
+The rule became permanent on June 1, 2021.